-The carbohydrate-insulin hypothesis vs the adipose centric model of diabetes and obesity
+The Carbohydrate-Insulin Hypothesis vs the Personal Fat Threshold model of diabetes and obesity

 I recently shared Dr Ted Naiman’s latest “insulinographic” that attempts to explain the adipose centric theory of diabetesity.

 It created some great discussion as well as some confusion, so I thought it would be worth an article to unpack the critical insights about how insulin really works in our body and what we can do to reduce body fat and avoid diabetes.

 The first clarification is that this isn’t a meme or a graph.
 It’s more an infographic that attempts to explain how insulin is anti-catabolic and works like a dam to hold back the flood of stored energy in our body.

 The dam analogy builds on the line of thought initially detailed in the Does insulin resistance really cause obesity? article.

 The hypothesis suggests that when people have a dietary pattern that ihas a lot of refined carbohydrates, they start gaining fat because carbohydrates increase insulin production in the body which reduces energy expenditure.